jihedkdiss/myinnovation.studio/README.md

 **My Innovation Studio** is built using several hand-picked tools and libraries, in order to provide optimal performance and maximum security, including but not limited to:

 * Mobirise 5.9.8 open source website builder for the home page.
-* Mini Finance open source template for the dashboard.
 * PHP & MySQL for the backend.
 * InfinityFree hosting.
 * Name.com domain name.